 BASED ON THE FACTS SET FORTH IN THE BACKGROUND, THE CITY COUNCIL RESOLVES AS FOLLOWS:

 - Section 1.
 The Council Rules of Procedure attached as Exhibit A are a part of this resolution and are adopted. - Section 2.
-The Council Rules of Procedure adopted by this resolution are effective May 1, 2013, except for Rule 7.E.2.d [posting of certain agreements], which is effective July 1, 2013. - Section 3.
-Resolution No. 2012-010 is repealed.
+Resolution No. 2013-0117 is repealed.

 Table of Contents: